-I arrived at GLO Skin & Laser with anticipation, having seen the buzz on social media—the famously satisfying "pore vacuuming" treatment that comes with a very special parting gift.
-When it's over, you get to see a vial of the gunk extracted from your face.
-If ogling at the blackheads, dead cells, and other floaty bits the skin forfeits during a dermalinfusion session is wrong, I don't want to be right.
-Sensitive stomachs, take heart—looking is not a requirement.
-You can experience the facial and all its benefits and skip the reservoir viewing.
-It's simply an option that people prone to picking will likely appreciate.
+It's easy to see why the dermalinfusion facial took over social media upon its launch.
+The famously satisfying "pore vacuuming" treatment comes with a very special parting gift: When it's over, you get to see a vial of the gunk extracted from your face.
+Sensitive stomachs, take heart: You can experience the facial and all of its benefits and skip the reservoir viewing.

-She asked me if I was claustrophobic.
-I shook my head, and she proceeded to drape a thin sheath of gauze over my entire face, eyes, nose, lips included.
-On top of that, she put a beautiful hydrating, calming rose mask that stayed on for about 10 minutes.
-I wish she stayed in the room during that time, but I think she was alone manning the front desk too, so she didn't.
-Once the mask gelled, she came in, used towels to remove the remnants, and proceeded to do a facial massage with serum and moisturizer.
-It felt wonderful.
+After, the remaining treatment—or lack thereof—may vary based on your practitioner, spa, and skin needs.
+The esthetician I went to proceeded to drape a thin sheath of gauze over my entire face, eyes, nose, and lips included.
+On top of that, she put a hydrating, calming mask that stayed on for about 10 minutes.
+Once the mask gelled, she used towels to remove the remnants and proceeded to do a facial massage with serum and moisturizer.

-To be frank, it's not the most relaxing facial—there are relaxing elements, but I recommend dermalinfusion for anyone with a dull complexion looking for some pep and clarity.
-While I don't think it could "replace" classic extractions (a few larger whiteheads remained in better shape but intact), the dermalinfusion definitely brightened my complexion, took care of a few smaller blackheads, cleared the hard-to-get pores around my nose, and, perhaps most notably, plumped up my lips.
+The dermalinfusion definitely brightened my complexion, took care of a few smaller blackheads, and cleared the hard-to-get pores around my nose.
+A surprise benefit: It also plumped up my lips.
 They're filler-free in the before and after, but the difference in size is dramatic.
 The fully realized results took about a day to settle in, but all in all, I was impressed with the results and would definitely do it again.